Vocabulary word Contiguous - Practice with online flashcards, spelling bees and vocabulary quizzes

 The adjective 'contiguous' has its etymological roots in Latin.
 It is derived from the Latin word 'contiguus,' which combines 'con,' meaning 'together,' and 'tangere,' meaning 'to touch.'
 In Latin, 'contiguus' described things that were in physical contact or close proximity to each other.
 As the term made its way into the English language, it retained this sense of being adjacent or touching, sharing a common boundary or border without any gaps.
 'Contiguous' conveys the idea of spatial closeness and continuity, reflecting its Latin origins in the concept of things that touch or are in close proximity to one another.

-Find the meaning of contiguous
+Find the correct meaning of the adjective contiguous:

 Try Again!